fastify/fastify-swagger/README.md

 <a name="usage"></a>
 ## Usage
-Add it to your project with `register` and pass it some basic options, then call the `swagger` api and you are done!
+Add it to your project with `register`, pass it some options, call the `swagger` API, and you are done!

 ```js
 const fastify = require('fastify')()